-U.S. Attorney Scott N. Schools stated, “Medicare benefits are paid for by the public and are meant for examinations and tests that are actually performed and are medically necessary.
+U.S. Attorney Kevin V. Ryan stated, “Medicare benefits are paid for by the public and are meant for examinations and tests that are actually performed and are medically necessary.
 The theft of those benefits by these individuals involved in operating the Milpitas Medical Clinic, amounts to theft from the American taxpayer and from the Medicare beneficiaries who truly need medical treatment.”

-Alexander Dzhuga, Leonid Dzhuga, Vladimir Semenov and Natalia Stadnik all previously admitted at their guilty pleas that they participated in the scheme to defraud Medicare by knowingly submitting claims to Medicare, while knowing that the tests they billed for were not medically necessary, not legitimately ordered by, nor supervised by any physician, were not performed by a certified technician or not performed at all.
+Alexander Dzhuga, Leonid Dzhuga, Vladimir Semenov and Natalia Stadnik all admitted that they participated in the scheme to defraud Medicare by knowingly submitting claims to Medicare, while knowing that the tests they billed for were either not medically necessary, not legitimately ordered by, nor supervised by any physician or were not performed by a certified technician or not performed at all.
 The four owners of the ultrasound companies further admitted that they knew Medicare patients had been recruited to the Milpitas Medical Clinic by promising them free transportation, food, and medical care, along with free “milk” or Ensure, and Chinese ointment or oil.
 Upon arrival at the clinic, workers at the clinic copied the beneficiaries’ Medicare cards.
 Other workers held themselves out as physicians and nurses and conducted a cursory examination of the beneficiaries.
-The four owners of the ultrasound companies, also admitted that as part of the scheme to defraud Medicare, they and their employees performed ultrasound tests on the beneficiaries on the premises of MMC without first obtaining a legitimate physician’s order based on medical necessity.
-In reality, neither Tollette nor any other physician actually examined the beneficiaries, the ultrasound test which were supposed performed on the Medicare patients and ordered after they had already been performed or were not medically necessary.
+The four owners of the ultrasound companies also admitted that as part of the scheme to defraud Medicare, they and their employees performed ultrasound tests on the beneficiaries on the premises of MMC without first obtaining a legitimate physician’s order based on medical necessity.
+In reality, neither Tollette nor any other physician actually examined the beneficiaries, nor conducted the ultrasound tests which were supposedly performed on the Medicare patients.
+The defendants admitted that the tests were ordered after they had already been performed and were not medically necessary.

-Richard C. Cheng is the Assistant U.S. Attorney who prosecuted the case with the assistance of paralegal Lauri Gomez.
-The prosecution is the result of a two-year investigation by the Federal Bureau of Investigation and the Department of Health and Human Services.
+Richard C. Cheng is the Assistant U.S. Attorney who prosecuted the case with the assistance of legal technician Kathy Huynh.
+The prosecution is the result of a two year investigation by the Federal Bureau of Investigation and the Department of Health and Human Services.